Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 A dashboard provides you an overview of where you stand.
 When designed right, it can help you assess your team’s strengths, track trends in the market, and pinpoint small problems before they become big ones.

 So, how is a salesforce dashboard particularly helpful to marketing and sales teams?
 Alissa Pagels-Minor of VoiceBase sums it perfectly: “The Salesforce dashboard is a source of truth for go-to-market and revenue teams.

 The dashboard provides a high-level view of marketing and sales performance,” Pagels-Minor says, “including how much pipeline is coming in, how it was sourced, the status of deals, and how much revenue has been closed.”

-Not let’s dig into the top 10 salesforce metrics you should include in your dashboard.
+Not let’s dig into the top 10 salesforce metrics you should include in your sales reporting software.